ctwillie/laravel-usps/README.md

 $response = $address->validate();
 ```
-The USPS api limits 5 address validations per request.
+The USPS api supports up to 5 address validations per request.
 If you need to validate more than one address at a time, pass a multi dim array to the `Address` constructor.

 ```php
 use ctwillie\Usps\Address;